 For hundreds of years Canterbury has remained a place of pious pilgrimage.
 The medieval streets echo the past, whispering the joyous and tragic tales of the hundreds of thousands that have crossed through the Cathedral gates seeking a touch from God.
 Although the heart of the Anglican tradition, Canterbury hails back hundreds of years earlier with arrival of Christianity to England.
 Come and be inspired by the surroundings, the stories and the opportunities of service that still abound in the City of Pilgrims.

-- Follow the footsteps of the pilgrims of the past as you hike into Canterbury Cathedral on the ancient pilgrims trail.
+- Follow the footsteps of the pilgrims of the past as you hike the Canterbury pilgrims trail.

-- Spend a quiet afternoon at St. Martin’s, the oldest parish church still in constant use in England, and learn how Christianity came to the British Isles.
+- Spend a quiet afternoon at St. Martin’s, the oldest parish church still in constant use in England.

-- Trace the life of Thomas Becket through your visit to the Cathedral and join an inspiring Song Service that will inspire your spirit.
+- Trace the life of Thomas Becket through your visit to Canterbury Cathedral .

 - Serve at the Eastbridge Hospital, a place that has been aiding pilgrims and the elderly for over 800 years.

 - Take a day in the English countryside and discover a hidden hamlet straight out of a storybook.

 Every Wonder Voyage itinerary (mission trip and/or pilgrimage) is personalized to the desires, direction and personality of each group.
 This itinerary is only a description of the kind of journey we can create for your unique team.

 - Day 1 – The Path of a Pilgrim

 We will head straight from the airport toward historic Canterbury, with stops along the way for some food and adventure.
 After arriving and settling into our temporary home, we will take time to get acquainted and to discuss what it really means to trust in the Lord.
 How has trust fit in to your participation on this pilgrimage?
 In what ways will you need to grow in trust this week?